Monitoring Representatives and Agreement Renewal Procedures

 These procedures relate to the International Representative Policy (“policy”).

-They describe how staff will enact the policy and the steps taken to monitor the activities and performance of an international representative (“representative”) while acting as a representative for the institution and recruiting international students.
-The outcome of the monitoring process forms the basis for the representative agreement renewals.
+They describe how the Institution monitors the activities and performance of international representatives (“representative”) who recruit international students for the Institution.
+The outcome of the monitoring process informs representative agreement renewal processes.

 2. Scope